alexdor/issue-syncer/README.md

-# todo-syncer
+# issue-syncer

 If you're anything like me, you have a habit of leaving TODOs, FIXMEs, and HACKs in your code.
 But keeping track of them can be a pain.
-That's where `todo-syncer` comes in!
+That's where `issue-syncer` comes in!

-`todo-syncer` is a tool that automatically synchronizes TODO comments in your code with GitHub issues.
+`issue-syncer` is a tool that automatically synchronizes TODO comments in your code with GitHub issues.
 It scans your codebase for special comments (like `TODO`, `FIXME`, or `HACK`), and creates, updates, or closes GitHub issues to track them.

 ## Features